 - Bernie Sanders proved that being guided by integrity and honesty is essential to a healthy society.

-- Richard Stallman is an idealistic success, but so confusing because he eats toe-jam and has never installed GNU/Linux himself.
+- Richard Stallman is an idealistic success, and I greatly admire his moral fortitude even if he is has never installed GNU/Linux himself.

 - Bret Victor built some great demos that sought to bring people to interact with their computers, not merely consume information from them.